Data-Driven Dynamic Factor Modeling via Manifold Learning: Application to Financial Stress Testing

 Unlike SSA, the key advantage of our JDKF framework is that it accounts for dynamic correlations among the factors to compute conditional portfolio return under a given stress scenario, all this without imposing any parametric model on the joint factor dynamics.
-The conditional sampling procedure described in Section \ref{sec:sample} allows us to sample dynamic diffusion coordinates $\psi_t$ conditional on a scenario in the observation space, $\textbf{X}_{\mathcal{S}, t}$.
+The conditional sampling procedure described in Section~\ref{sec:sample} allows us to sample dynamic diffusion coordinates $\boldsymbol{\psi}_t$ conditional on a scenario in the observation space, $\mathbf{X}_{\mathcal{S},t}$.

 Under the multi-factor model for asset returns, the multivariate regression equation becomes our observation equation, so that we operate under the following state space: